anthropos9/ppe/README.md

 # Pepperplate Exporter
 A tool for exporting recipes out of the [Pepperplate](http://www.pepperplate.com/) recipe managment system and formatting those recipes in a way that is useful to the user.
+It will also download and save any images associated with the recipes.

 ## Requirements